When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 There’s no point looking at numbers without doing anything with them!
 Follow these best practices for getting the most from your analytics:

-Final Thoughts & Additional Resources
+Final Thoughts & Resources for Program Managers

 By monitoring reach, engagement, conversion, content performance, and employee participation, you’ll gain valuable insights into the effectiveness of your advocacy program.